girlscript/winter-of-contributing/Java/Lambda Expressions/Predefined_Functional_Interface/Predefined_Functional_Interface.md

 ## Introduction

-Java provides functional interfaces to deal with functional programming by using lambda and method references that comes under java.util.function package.
-Every predefined functional interface has its characteristics.
+Java furnishes utilitarian interfaces to manage practical programming by utilizing lambda and technique references that goes under java.util.function bundle.
+Each predefined utilitarian interface has its attributes.

 >Some of the major ones are :
 * Predicate